Proxmox

 PVE Firewall Status

-Note the following to check the status of the Proxmox PVE firewall service using the pve-firewall status command on the CLI.
+You can also check the status of the Proxmox PVE firewall service using the command:

 Define Rules